 As well as meeting with staff she also got to see some of the charity’s peer educators, as her visit coincided with a training day for volunteers on the programme.

-Peer Educators are people, sometimes patients, from Black, Asian and Minority Ethnic (BAME), communities who undergo a structured training programme covering kidney health, risk factors and organ donation.
+Peer Educators are people, sometimes patients, from minority ethnic groups, communities who undergo a structured training programme covering kidney health, risk factors and organ donation.

 The project recruits people who are committed and passionate about raising awareness among their communities.

 Kidney Research UK Chief Executive Sandra Currie said: “We were delighted Fiona was able to spend time with us.
 She showed a great interest in our work and we very much look forward to working with her in the future.”